Tony Paddon

-After the war, he returned to Labrador with the International Grenfell Association, serving as doctor at the North West River hospital.
+After the war, he returned to Labrador with the International Grenfell Association, serving as physician at the North West River hospital.
 He was the director of the IGA from 1960 until his retirement in 1978.
 He married Sheila Fortescue, also an IGA nurse.

 In 1981, he was the first, and so far only Labradorian to be appointed Lieutenant-Governor of Newfoundland and Labrador.
 He served until 1986.

 In 1986, he published his autobiography, Labrador Doctor: My Life with the Grenfell Mission.

 In 1977 he received an honorary doctorate from Memorial University.
 In 1978, he was made a Member of the Order of Canada and was promoted to Officer in 1988.

 On 21 June 2014, a new building at CFS St. John's was named after him.